peoplepill id: kamala-harris

 Biography

-As a senator, Harris advocated for gun control laws, the DREAM Act, a path to citizenship for undocumented immigrants, federal legalization of cannabis, as well as healthcare and taxation reform.
-She gained a national profile for her pointed questioning of Trump administration officials during Senate hearings, including Trump's second Supreme Court nominee, Brett Kavanaugh.
+Harris was the junior U.S. senator from California from 2017 to 2021.
+She won the 2016 Senate election, becoming the second Black woman and first South Asian American U.S. senator.
+As a senator, Harris advocated for stricter gun control laws, the DREAM Act, federal legalization of cannabis, and reforms to healthcare and taxation.
+She gained a national profile while asking pointed questions of Trump administration officials during Senate hearings, including Trump's second Supreme Court nominee, Brett Kavanaugh.

 Early life and education